Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Floer cohomology and Lagrangian surgery

 in the homotopy direct limit which computes the homology of the cone is acyclic by Corollary \ref{unit after surgery}.
 (Here $\mathbf{L}=\mathbb{L}(a_1,\ldots,a_k) \cup \mathbb{L}'$ as in the proof of the latter corollary.)

 Here we remind the reader that the components of $\mathbb{L}(a_1,\ldots,a_k)$ typically are only immersed, as opposed to embedded.
-The latter statement established is hence on the level of twisted complexes on the pre-category level; c.f.~Remark \ref{rem: pre-twisted}. \end{proof}
+The statement that is hence established on the level of twisted complexes on the pre-category level; c.f.~Remark \ref{rem: pre-twisted}. \end{proof}